Microlocal inversion of a 3-dimensional restricted transverse ray transform of symmetric $m$-tensor fields: Preliminaries and statement of the main result

-In this section, we state some preliminary results regarding the singularities of the left and right projections from the canonical relation associated to the operator $\Tc_{\g}$.
-The proofs follow by straightforward modifications of the ones given in \cite{LanThesis,Krishnan-Mishra} and therefore we skip them.
+Next we state some preliminary microlocal results concerning the operators $\Tc_{\g}$ and $\Tc_{\g}^{*}\Tc_{\g}$.
+The proofs of these statements follow by suitable adaptations of the arguments given in \cite{LanThesis,Krishnan-Mishra} and therefore we skip them.

 Let us denote by $\Cc$, the line complex consisting of all lines passing through the curve $\g$.
-Let $l$ denote a line in our line complex $\Cc$ and
+Let $\ell$ be a line in $\Cc$ and